DrewHalverson/DrewHalverson.github.io/_posts/2021-12-01-create-blog.md

 Once this is complete, you can enter `jekyll serve` to start a local web server.
 You'll be provided with an address that you can view the site at in a browser.

 You should also be able to view the blog via github pages.
 If you enter the repository name as a URL it should get you there, so in my case it would be https://DrewHalverson.github.io

+It can take a minute or two for GitHub to catch up so if you don't see your site wait a bit and check back by refreshing your browser window.

+### Initial Configuration

+In your blog directory, there is a file called _config.yml.
+You'll need to edit it to start customizing content for your blog.
+Go ahead and open it in your favorite text editor.

+You'll want to change the title to what you want your blog to be called, then update your contact info and the blog description.
+If you don't want to include social media contact info, you can comment those lines out by entering a # at the start of the line.

+You can also update the file titled about.markdown with your own info.

+Go ahead and save your changes and then push them to GitHub in order to update your site.